Accelerate Development | Simplify | Problem Solving

 3D Rubber Prototype Example

-Another project had me dealing with soft, rubber -like material, similar to what may be found in the sole of a running shoe.
-Much to my surprise, material such as this can be readily adapted to rapid prototyping technology.
-The same project may require short-run molding to be generated, and, no great surprise here the same CAD files that are used for making the 3D printed parts can then be used to make the molds.
+I worked on another project with a soft, rubbery material.
+It was like what you find in the sole of a running shoe.
+I was surprised to find that this material can serve as an effective option for rapid prototyping.
+The project might need short-run molding.
+It’s no surprise that the same CAD files for the 3D printed parts can also be used to create the molds.
 This is one heck of a cost-saving measure.

 Metal Prototyping

-Rapid prototyping – metal part technology (there are several) that I found most interesting is known as direct metal laser centering, or DMLS for short.
-Virtually any metal that is capable of being powdered can be used to make parts using this technology.
-Suppliers claim that the material is “full density”- meaning that there are no voids in the parts generated using this method, as there can be using FDM-type methods in plastics – structural strength should prove sufficient for making functional prototypes.
-It remains to be seen if these parts can be successfully heat treated.
+Rapid prototyping in metal part technology includes several methods.
+One of the most interesting is direct metal laser sintering, or DMLS for short.
+You can use any metal that you can powder to make parts using this technology.
+Suppliers say the material is “full density.”
+This means there are no voids in the parts made with this method.
+In contrast, FDM-type methods in plastics can leave voids.
+So, the structural strength should be good enough for functional prototypes.
+We still need to see if we can achieve successful heat treatment of these parts.
 My initial feeling on this is that I cannot see a reason why they should not be capable of this.

 Norman T. Neher, P.E.